nickbar01234/sorting-algorithms/README.md

 *Insertion sort* has an expected run time of $O(n^2)$.
 In this test, its runtime is much more significant compared to other sorting algorithms.

-In this test *traditional quick sort* outperforms *randomized quick sort* and has similar runtime to merge sort.
+In these tests *traditional quick sort* outperforms *randomized quick sort* and has similar runtime to merge sort.
 Even though *traditional quick sort* in the worst case has $O(n^2)$ time complexity, on average it performs very well.
 *Randomized quick sort* is expected to improve the runtime of *quick sort* by taking advantages of the random nature of the input set.
-However, this may not be a fair test because the generated numbers are pre-determined by the seed.
+However, this may not be a fair test because the generated numbers and indices chosen during paritioning are pre-determined by the seed.

 ### Small Dataset